De Cached

 • Issue tracking

-• Pull requests with code review tools
+• Pull requests with code analysis tools

 • Sources visualisation tools (git-blame viewer)